jiboyalab/SpaCCC/README.md

 # Contacts
-If you have any questions or comments, please feel free to email: byj@hnu.edu.cn.
+If you have any questions or comments, please feel free to email: Shaoliang Peng (slpeng@hnu.edu.cn); Boya Ji (byj@hnu.edu.cn).

 # License